Tasmanian Steam Navigation Company

 Tasmanian Steam Navigation Company Limited was an Australian steaming company, formed in Hobart in 1853 and defunct in 1922 after a series of acquisitions.
-It operated a shipping service from Tasmania to the Australian Mainland, later expanded to New Zealand.
+It operated a shipping service from Tasmania to Mainland Australia, later expanded to New Zealand.

 History

-The company was formed in Hobart, Tasmania in 1853 to operate a shipping service from Tasmania to the Australian Mainland, and expanded its routes into New Zealand in 1864.
-It took over the Launceston & Melbourne Steam Navigation Co. in 1865 after the sinking of the S. S. City of Launceston.
+The company was formed in Hobart, Tasmania in 1853 to operate a shipping service from Tasmania to Mainland Australia, and expanded its routes into New Zealand in 1864.
+It took over the Launceston & Melbourne Steam Navigation Company in 1865 after the sinking of the City of Launceston.

 From 1889 there was a three-way battle between the Union Steam Ship Company of New Zealand, Huddart Parker and the Tasmanian Steam Navigation Company (TSNCo) on the Tasmanian routes (Melbourne-Launceston, Hobart-Melbourne and Hobart-Sydney).
-The TSNCo did not have other routes to absorb their Tasmanian losses, and was bought out by the Union Company in 1891 but continued to trade under T.S.N.Co flag.
-E.M.
-Fisher regarded a Union Company takeover as the lesser of two evils.
+The TSNCo did not have other routes to absorb their Tasmanian losses, and was bought out by the Union Company in 1891 but continued to trade under TSNCo flag.
+EM Fisher regarded a Union Company takeover as the lesser of two evils.

 In 1921 Huddart Parker and the Union Line formed a joint partnership company called Tasmanian Steamers to operate ferry services across the Bass Strait.

-on 1 January 1922 all remaining vessels belonging to T.S.N.Co were transferred to Tasmanian Steamers.
+on 1 January 1922 all remaining vessels belonging to TSNCo were transferred to Tasmanian Steamers.